 This includes birds of prey such as hen harrier and peregrine as well as moorland species such as mountain hares.

-- Continue to regularly update and raise awareness with the general public and our members about excessive and illegal wildlife persecution on our moors – providing factual information and examples wherever possible.
+- Regularly update and raise awareness with the general public and our members about excessive and illegal wildlife persecution on our moors –through media etc providing factual information and examples wherever possible.

 Evidence and References

 Heather and peat burning